 During the procedure

-Before the actual scan begins, the technician will attach sensors, called electrodes, to your chest.
+Before the scan begins, the technician attaches sensors, called electrodes, to your chest.
 These connect to an electrocardiogram (ECG or EKG), which records your heart activity during the exam and coordinates the timing of X-ray pictures between heartbeats, when the heart muscles are relaxed.

 After the procedure